-The Avalon Hide is a raised two storey hide located on a path 400m from the Ham Wall Loop.
-It over looks a large area of reed bed and the lower storey offers panoramic views of the reserve.
-It is 1500m from the main car park and 800m from the Blue Badge parking at Walton Heath.
+The Avalon Hide is a raised two-storey hide located on a path 400m from the Ham Wall Loop.
+It overlooks a large area of reedbed and the lower storey offers panoramic views of the reserve.
+It is 1500m from the main car park and 800m from the on-reserve Blue Badge parking at Walton Heath.

-The path is an uneven grass path leading from the grass path on the Ham Wall Loop.
-Access to the path is via an unsecured kissing gate with an entrance 1250mm in Width.
-A five bar wooden gate is adjacent to the kissing gate.
+The path is an uneven grass path leading from the grass public footpath of the Ham Wall Loop.
+Access to the path is via an unsecured kissing gate with an entrance 1250mm in width.
+A five-bar wooden gate is adjacent to the kissing gate.
 This gate is securely locked and can not be accessed by visitors.
-Dogs apart from assistance dogs are not permitted in the Avalon Hide or along the path to it.
+Dogs (excepting assistance dogs) are not permitted to leave the Ham Wall Loop or walk to the Avalon Hide.

-The first part of the path is an uneven grass path which leads to a wooden bridge crossing a ditch.
-Th Rubber matting is in place directly before the bridge and the bridge surface is wooden covered with chicken wire.
-Hand rails are present on either side of the bridge and the base is 1800 mm in width.
+The first section is an uneven grass path which leads to a wooden bridge crossing a ditch.
+Rubber matting is in place on the gentle slope down to the bridge.
+The bridge surface is wooden and covered with wire mesh.
+Handrails are present on either side of the bridge and the base is 1800 mm in width.
 Rubber matting is present along the rest of the trail until the Avalon Hide is reached.
-In parts the trail is enclosed by reeds at either side and is 1200 mm at it's narrowest points.
-There are sloping sides to either edge of the trail in parts and there are no kick boards in place.
+In parts, the trail is enclosed by reeds at either side and is 1200 mm at it's narrowest points.
+There are sloping sides to the edges of the path in parts and there are no kickboards in place.

-The Avalon Hide has two storeys and the first storey is accessed via a wooden sloping boardwalk which is covered with chicken wire and has rails on either side.
-It is 1500 mm in width and accesses on to the lower level which consists of wooden decking with a minimum width of 1600 mm encircling the entire perimeter of the hide.
-The boardwalk is enclosed by an open topped wicker screen which included open viewing slots located at different heights around the whole structure.
+The Avalon Hide has two storeys.
+The lower storey is accessed via a wooden sloping boardwalk which is covered with wire mesh and has rails on either side.
+It is 1500mm in width and joins to the lower level of wooden decking with a minimum width of 1600 mm encircling the entire perimeter of the hide.
+The decking is enclosed by an open-topped wooden screen with viewing slots located at different heights around the whole structure.

-The second storey is accessed via a flight of 14 steps 800 mm in width.
-The staircase opens to a large wooden surfaced enclosed viewing area with glazed opening hide windows on one half of the building.
-The bottom half of the windows open inwards and upwards and are fixed in place using a hook on the end of a wire, running from the side of the buidling to the side of the window.
+The second storey is accessed via a flight of 14 steps, 800 mm in width.
+The staircase opens to a wooden, enclosed viewing area with glazed opening hide windows on all sides of the building, giving 360-degree views.
+The bottom half of the windows open inwards and upwards (like a letterbox) and are fixed in place using a hook on the end of a wire, running from the building frame to the side of the window.

-The seating is plastic chairs whith backs but no sides.
+The seating consists of plastic chairs of mm height, with backs but no sides.
 The seating is not fixed and can be moved around for convenience.
 There is a step available to help children and others see through the windows, if necessary.

 Walton Heath Trail

-Dogs apart from assistance dogs are not permitted on the Walton Trail or to the viewing screens and Tor View hide.
+Dogs (excepting assistance dogs) are not permitted on any part of the Walton Trail or Tor View hide.

-The track is an uneven grass path throughout and can be wet through out the year.
-The track can become muddy and water logged in winter and after periods of heavy rain.
+The track is an uneven grass path throughout.
+It can become muddy and waterlogged in winter and after periods of heavy rain.
 The trail may be closed in extreme conditions.

-There are 5 wooden seats along the trail.
+There are five wooden seats of mm height along the trail.
 These all have back and arms.
-One open viewing screen with bench type seating with no backs or sides is located on the trail.
+One open viewing screen with bench seating (no backs or sides) is located on the trail.
 This has a viewing window looking out over the water at mm height from ground level.

-Beyond the viewing screens a hard surfaced track covered with rubber matting leads to the Tor View Hide.
-The track is 1500mm in width with kick boards on either side.
+Beyond the viewing screens, a hard-surfaced track covered with rubber matting leads to the Tor View Hide.
+The track is 1500mm in width with kickboards on either side.
 There are two passing places along the track both 2150mm in width.
-There is one wooden seat with both a back and arms llocated along the track.
+There is one wooden seat with both a back and arms located along the track.

-The Tor View Hide is accessed via a sloping wooden board walk covered in chicken wire 1500mm in width, There are hand rails either side of the board walk.
+The Tor View Hide is accessed via a sloping wooden boardwalk covered in wire mesh 1500mm in width, There are handrails on either side of the boardwalk.

-The Tor View Hide is a covered wooden structure with sides on all aspects.
-There are six wooden benches located on either side of the length of the building.
-The wooden benches are moverable and have no backs or sides.
+The Tor View Hide is a covered wooden structure with windows giving a 360-degree view.
+There are six wooden benches of mm height located on either side of the length of the building.
+The wooden benches are moveable and have no backs or sides.
 There are open viewing slits 900mm from the ground on each side of the length of the building.
-There is space with in the building for wheelchairs and mobility scooters.
+There is space within the building for wheelchairs and mobility scooters.

-The Reedbed trail is a 500m accesible boardwalk loop through part of Walton Heath.
-The trail is accessed from the Ham Wall Loop via a kissing gate / five bar gate opposite Viewing Platform 1.
-Alternative blue badge parking is available at Walton Heath (see previous sections).
+The Reedbed Trail is a 500m accessible boardwalk loop through part of Walton Heath.
+The trail is accessed from the Ham Wall Loop via a kissing gate / five-bar gate next to Viewing Platform 1.
+On-reserve Blue Badge parking is available at Walton Heath (see previous sections).

-Dogs apart from assistance dogs are not permitted on the Reedbed trail.
+Dogs (excepting assistance dogs) are not permitted on the Reedbed trail.

 Loxton's Marsh trail

-The Loxton's Marsh trail is 1300m in length and is accessed via the Reedbed trail on Walton Heath or through two gate along the Ham Wall Loop.
+The Loxton's Marsh trail is 1300m in length and is accessed via the Reedbed trail on Walton Heath or through two gates along the Ham Wall Loop.

 The trail is rough grass which can be wet at any time of the year.
 Parts of the trail can be muddy or waterlogged in the winter and after periods of heavy rain.
 The trail may be closed in the winter depending on the condition of the paths.

 The first access point from the Ham Wall Loop is via a bridge over a ditch and through a kissing gate.
-The bridge is has a wooden surface covered in chicken wire.
+The bridge is has a wooden surface covered in wire mesh.
 There are wooden handrails on both sides of the bridge.
 There is a slight sloping descent to the bridge.

-The second access point from the Ham Wall Loop is via a kissing gate and 5 bar wooden gate.
-There is a slight descending slope to gates.
-The five bar is securely shut with a padlock which can be accessed using a RADAR Key.
+The second access point from the Ham Wall Loop is via a kissing gate and a five-bar wooden gate.
+There is a slight descending slope to the gates.
+The five-bar is securely shut with a padlock which can be accessed using a RADAR key.

-There is one viewing screen located on the Loxton's trail this has a back and roof and bench type seating.
+There is one viewing screen located on the Loxton's trail this has a back and roof and bench-type seating of mm height.
 The seating has no backs or arms.
 There is no further seating on the Loxtons trail.